bondxue/Bank-Accout-System/README.md

 -  contains method that, given a confirmation number, returns:
     - the account number, transaction code (D, W, etc), datetime (UTC format), date time (in whatever timezone is specified in te argument, but more human readable), the transaction ID

-For example, we may have an account with:
+For example, we have an account with:
 - account number `140568`
 - preferred time zone offset of -7 (MST)
 - an existing balance of `100.00`